 What is your new site going to say?
 What topics will you cover, and how do you want to see it organized?

 In my experience, organizing the site’s content can be one of the most challenging parts of the whole project – especially for clients.
-One of the keys is to anticipate where new content will live, whether it’s updates about the organization, news items, new program pages, upcoming events, etc. While this part can be a challenge, I will guide you the process and consult with you to help get the right structure.
+One of the keys is to anticipate where new content will live, whether it’s updates about the organization, news items, new program pages, upcoming events, etc. While this part can be a challenge, I will guide you through the process and consult with you to help get the right structure.
 And your new website will be flexible and easy to update, so that you can change menu items and add new pages and articles easily.

 What is your new site going to do?
 For example, will you be signing people up to your email list?
 Using the site to connect with social media?
 Collecting donations?
 Publicizing events?
 Selling items?
 All of this functionality and much more can go into the project, and it’s helpful to outline everything at the beginning.